Streamline Your Design Management with BIM Collaborate Pro | Autodesk

 Closely monitor project progress and stay on track.

-Track shared design information and project schedules, save time, and stay on budget with standardized workflows and project templates.
+Track shared design information and project schedules, save time, and stay on budget with standardised workflows and project templates.

-Gain centralized access to project communications and documentation from internal and external teams within a common data environment.

 Project activity tracking